cocoltre/cocoltre.github.io/communitylevel.md

 <iframe src="{{ '/assets/plots/1_fig6.html' | relative_url }}" width="100%" height="550" style="border:none;"></iframe>

 Most active subreddits act almost exclusively as **sources**.
 **worldnews** and **news** are notable exceptions, acting primarily as **targets**, suggesting they are frequently referenced by other communities.
-This sounds pretty expected as news might not want to target community to avoid the degration of their image, but they are also targeted as they cover many controversial topics.
+This is unsurprising: news communities typically avoid targeting other communities to protect their reputation, yet they remain frequently targeted because they cover controversial topics.

 ---